Frequently Asked Questions

 Below is a photo of a Recompose vessel and cradle.

-Human composting is also called natural organic reduction, recomposting, terramation, or recomposition.
+Human composting is also called natural organic reduction, soil transformation, recomposting, recomposition, and terramation.

 Human composting saves carbon through a combination of factors.
-The process uses about 87% less energy than cremation, which uses fossil gas to create heat of over 1,400 degrees Fahrenheit.
+The process uses 87% less energy than cremation, which typically uses fossil fuel to create sustained heat of over 1,600 degrees Fahrenheit for 3 to 4 hours.

-When human composting transforms the organic material of our bodies, carbon is also sequestered in the soil created.
-Rather than being released as carbon dioxide gas through exhaust during a cremation, the carbon matter contained in each body returns to the earth.
+When human composting transforms the organic material of our bodies, the carbon is captured, or sequestered, in the soil created.
+Rather than being released as carbon dioxide gas through exhaust during a cremation or as a hydrocarbon gas like methane, the carbon contained in each body returns to the earth.
+As the nutrients in the compost are used over time by the plants in contact with it, the impact of a person’s choice for human composting continues to expand exponentially.

 Like human composting, alkaline hydrolysis—also called water cremation, resomation, or aquamation—is a process for transforming a body after death.
 Alkaline hydrolysis takes place in a pressurized vessel filled with water and potassium hydroxide, which transforms the body into a sand-like material.